-Located in the northwest of the province of Málaga, the city of Ronda is on a rocky plateau cut by a natural accident, the Tajo de Ronda, a deep gorge of 100 meters which is traced by the Guadalevín River, dividing the city in two, to the south, the old town and to the north, the modern city.
+Located in the northwest of the province of Málaga, the city of Ronda is on a rocky plateau cut by a natural accident, the Tajo de Ronda, a deep gorge of 100 meters which is traced by the Guadalevín River, dividing the city of Ronda in two, to the south, the old town and to the north, the modern city.

-With more than 40,000 inhabitants, it is the capital of the Serrania de Ronda, a region made up of 27 municipalities.
-A land that has been associated with the romantic image of Andalusia, the legends of bandits and the heroic behavior of the guerrillas who harassed the French army at the beginning of the 19th century and which today offers the multiple travelers who visit it, amazing views and magnificent samples of the culture of all times, with a lot of different itineraries.
+With more than 40,000 inhabitants, Ronda it is the capital of the Serranía de Ronda, a region made up of 27 municipalities.
+A land that has been associated with the romantic image of Andalusia, the legends of bandits and the heroic behavior of the guerrillas who harassed the French army at the beginning of the 19th century and which today offers, the multiple travelers who visit it, amazing views and magnificent samples of the culture of all times, with a lot of different itineraries.

-The first settlements in Ronda date back to the Neolithic, at the end of the 6th BC.
+The first settlements in Ronda date back to the Neolithic, at the end of the 6th millennium BC.
 It had great relevance in the Roman stage with the founding of Arunda and the configuration of the neighbor, Acinipo or Ronda La Vieja as one of the most important cores of the area during the Roman Empire.
-But it is, with the arrival of the Arabs, when Ronda reaches its greatest splendor; both during the Caliphate period and later, during the Taifas Kingdoms, as the capital of one of them, the city of Ronda was one of the most outstanding squares in Andalusia.
+But it is, with the arrival of the Arabs, when Ronda reaches its greatest splendor; both during the Caliphate period and later, during the Taifas Kingdoms, as the capital of one of them.
+The city of Ronda was one of the most outstanding squares in Andalusia.

-After the reconquest by the Christian troops in 1485, the city of Ronda once again experienced a new flowering of the remodeling of monuments, extending into new neighborhoods such as the Mercadillo and San Francisco.
+After the reconquest by the Christian troops in 1485, the city of Ronda once again experienced a new flowering of the remodeling of monuments, extending into new neighborhoods such as the Mercadillo neighborhood and San Francisco neighborhood.
 The demographic crisis, after the Christian conquest and the Moorish uprising, meant a stagnation for the city and it was not until the end of the 17th century when Ronda began its recovery.

 During the Independence War, Ronda distinguished himself in the fight against the French; the bushwhacker parties harassed the enemy troops from the nearby hills, giving rise to the most famous focus of brigandage in Spain in the 19th century.